Gelochka/Gelochka-VLBI_calibrated_troposphere_1993_2002/README.md

 All you need now is subtract  troposphere and clock parameters (line 504) and process experiment using the standard least squares method.
 # How to downoald all files?
  You can download individual experiments by cliking on zip-archive and download row file.

+1)  Just click the green **Code** button at the top right, then select **Download ZIP**.

-1) Using *git* via terminal / command line.
+2) Using *git* via terminal / command line.

 **Installation on Linux (Ubuntu):**